 Finalizing the concept

-By December 2014, RKTs Progress in Samara, the manufacturer of the Soyuz rocket, which all but won a leading role in the super-heavy launcher development, completed the preliminary proposals the rocket.
+By December 2014, RKTs Progress in Samara, the manufacturer of the Soyuz rocket, completed the preliminary proposals for the super-heavy rocket.

 According to industry sources, the giant rocket, whose booster stages would be built in Samara, would also include a two-stage space tug developed at GKNPTs Khrunichev in Moscow, which currently builds Proton and Angara rockets.
 The head of the Russian space agency, Roskosmos, Oleg Ostapenko reportedly rejected alternative proposals from RKK Energia for the rocket's architecture based on Energia-5K and Energia-5KV concepts.